cnefkens/Bamazon/README.md

 ## Overview

 Bamazon is Amazon-like CLI application built using Node and mySQL.
-It utilizes NPM packages mySQL and Inquirer.
+It utilizes NPM packages mySQL, Inquirer, and CLI-Table.
 The application includes three main javascript files with functions related to customers, managers and supervisors.
 The app will take in orders from customers and deplete stock from the store's inventory and update sales figures.
 Managers can view inventory, check on low inventory items, add inventory to existing projucts and add new products.
 Supervisors can view product sales across the store's departments and then provide a summary of